amis-erc20/amisdex/help/depositing-tokens-and-selling-using-metamask.md

 The default "Good Till Cancel" terms would be ok, but for this tutorial since we're offering a price (rather than taking someone else's) we're going to choose "Maker Only" terms.

 Choosing "Maker Only" means that our order will be cancelled if it would immediately get matched (as might happen if our price turned out to be too generous).
 It's also a bit cheaper in terms of gas.
-Full details of terms and order statuses are covered in our [Trading Rules](../../trading-rules).
+Full details of terms and order statuses are covered in our [Trading Rules guidelines](../../trading-rules).

 When we click 'Place Sell Order', MetaMask will pop-up its "Confirm Transaction" screen - check the details look sensible and click Confirm.